-Metropolitan Chicago, Illinois Chapter Autism Society of America already sold out their first order before their workshop and quickly had to place a second order to use the bracelets at their upcoming April 12, 2008 workshop.
+Metropolitan Chicago, Illinois Chapter Autism Society of America already sold out their first order before their workshop and quickly had to place a second order to use the bracelets at their April workshop.
 The ASA representative stated, “I’ll be calling you all the time for reorders.”

-Dayton Autism Society of Ohio ordered bracelets to use for the fundraiser walk on April 19, 2008.
+Dayton Autism Society of Ohio ordered bracelets to use for the fundraiser walk.